alcalawil/dao-bite-keeper/README.md

 - Depends on dai.js
 - It needs an etherium node.
 You can use infura
 - Needs a private key to sign transactions.
 You can use MetaMask
+- You can find environment variables names in src/config.js

 ## Usage